jfrog/jfrog-distroless/base/README.md

 ## Usage

-Users are expected to include their compiled application and set the correct cmd in their image.
+Users are expected to include their compiled application and set the correct cmd in thei